westzq1/westzq1.github.io/_posts/2019-02-04-Application Failover-1.md

 But, it is working fine with JDBC
     How To Test Application Continuity Using A Standalone Java Program (Doc ID 1602233.1)

-However, the code has some problem, we modified a little bit.<br/>
+However, the code has some problems, we modified a little bit to demo NLS_DATE_FORMAT replay and transaction failover.<br/>
 The sql we want to pretect should be in between beginRequest() and endRequest() functions.<br/>
 <pre class="prettyprint lang-java linenums=1 ">

 import java.sql.*;
 import oracle.jdbc.*;
 public class AcTest